oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 ### Reduction

 - Reduction primitive in CUDA backend can be implemented using cudnnReduceTensor primitive of cuDNN.
-- cudnnReduceTensor supports only five modes of reduction operations via enumerators which are
+- cudnnReduceTensor supports only five modes of reduction operations via enumerators which are as follows.
     - `CUDNN_REDUCE_TENSOR_MAX`
     - `CUDNN_REDUCE_TENSOR_MIN`
     - `CUDNN_REDUCE_TENSOR_MUL`